Eric FrijtersFounding Partner / Director

 Irene Luque MartinResearch / Urban Design

-Irene Luque Martín is PhD in Planning and Urban technologies, graduated with a Cum Laude and awarded with the “International Mention” due to her stay during one year at the Centre of Urban Studies in the University of Amsterdam.
-Her thesis and current expertise is focused on understanding the role and applications of urban technologies (such Geographical Information Systems, artificial intelligence, urban simulations, and visualization tools) in planning practice.
-She was awarded with “Extraordinary award” from the University of Seville with her thesis in the MSc about Urbanism, Planning and Urban Design.
-She studied architecture graduated with Cum Laude in the University of Seville.
-Combined with her academic career she has been working in diverse planning and architecture offices in south of Spain.
-She also has done independent consultancy works about technological and participatory processes.
+Irene Luque Martín is a PhD in Planning and Urban Technologies where she was awarded Cum Laude and received ‘International Mention’ during her stay at the Centre of Urban Studies at the University of Amsterdam.
+Her thesis and current expertise focuses on understanding the role and application of urban technologies (Geographical Information Systems , artificial intelligence, urban simulations and visualization tools) in urban planning.
+She was presented with the ‘Extraordinary Award’ from the University of Seville with her thesis (MSc) about implementing artificial intelligence into Planning and Urban Design and is also graduate (with Cum Laude) from the School of Architecture.
+In conjunction with her academic career she has been engaged and working in wide range of planning and architectural offices in the South of Spain.
+And has done independent consultancy works focused on technological and participatory processes.

-She is an active member of several institutions such ISOCARP, Complex system society, or AESOP.
-She is part of the coordination team of the Young Academic (YA) network of the AESOP doing: management of some academic projects, editor of scientific journal, reviewer of scientific papers, jury for IFLA competitions, events coordinator, etc. Her main role in these institutions is to bring academia outcomes into practice daily methods and research.
+She is an active member of several institutions such as ISOCARP, Complex System Society and AESOP where she is part of coordination team of the Young Academic (YA) network, as well a visiting scientist at the University of Twente .
+Her main role in these institutions is to bring academia outcomes into daily practice methods and research.

-At Fabrications, she implements her expertise in technology and methods promoting the integration between academia and practice.
+At FABRICations, she implements her expertise in technology and methods by bridging the gap between theory and practice.